- Private or group?

 - Never feel pressured to give a certain amount of tip.
 Only give what you can afford.

-- DO NOT discuss the subject of tipping with your Kilimanjaro crew.
+- DO NOT discuss the subject of tipping with your crew.

 - The distribution of tips is BEST DONE AT THE PARK GATES after your climb / before heading back to the base hotel as this is the end of the trek for some support team members.
 You can either:

-- Put the amount of tip money for each crew member in an envelope with their name on the top and personally hand it to them at the gate (HIGHLY RECOMMENDED).
+- Put the amount of tip money for each crew member in an envelope with their name on the top and personally hand it to them individually at the exit gate or to the head guide to distribute in your presence (RECOMMENDED METHOD).

 INSURANCE FOR KILIMANJARO